 Known as the ‘green seasons’ the great migration passes through the central Serengeti in these seasons.
 The verdant, rich foliage and dust-free landscape make for ideal game viewing from above.

 In the eventuality that poor weather does come into play on the morning of your flight, balloon safari companies offer either a full refund or a free of charge rescheduling of your adventure.

-Please Note: It is highly recommended to book early as flights fill up fast, especially in the high season.
+Pro Tip: It is highly recommended to book early as flights fill up fast, especially in the peak season.

 Serengeti Balloon Safaris are expensive for several reasons.